top of page

 McSorley Creek

-We want to know the seasonal variation of the water quality.
+We also need to know the seasonal variation of the water quality.
 The temperature of the water and the amount of water in the stream change during the year.
 Naturally, the water is warmer in the summer than the winter, and there is more water in the stream in the spring than in late summer.
 This affects the minerals and oxygen in the water and its ability to serve as a healthy environment for life.

 Suggested water quality ranges for maximum health of aquatic life: